google-deepmind/alignet/README.md

  because otherwise TFDS defaults to generating the dataset in TFRecords format which doesn't support random access, and does not work with AligNet finetuning.

+## Levels dataset
+As part of the AligNet project we also collected an evaluation dataset of human similarity judgments spanning multiple levels of semantic abstraction.
+It can be found here: https://gin.g-node.org/fborn/Dataset_Levels

 ## Run AligNet finetuning on SigLIP

 * Navigate to the parent directory of the `alignet` repository.